 Print and hang this poster on your character wall or on your whiteboard.
 It’s a great tool to use to introduce the focus of the month.

-2. Responsibility Anchor Chart
+2. Anchor Charts

 Use this anchor chart as a whole group activity, independent activity, or both!
 There are many options for this chart.
 You could display it on the SMART Board and fill it out with your class or even have your students fill out their version along with you!